President: Alison Holcombe

 If you should become aware of information regarding a student that you feel needs to be shared, concerns should be directed to a school administrator.
 The school administrator will determine to whom this information will be disseminated.

-In an effort to support a school environment that is conducive to learning, volunteers are asked to refrain from bringing a child or children with them to volunteer.
+In an effort to support a school environment that is conducive to learning, volunteers are not permitted to bring a child or children with them to volunteer.

-Volunteers are asked not to use student restrooms.
+Volunteers are asked not to use student restrooms or the faculty lounge.